plantnet/malpolon/README.md

   - <u>Drop and play</u> : I have an observations file (.csv) and I want to train a model on different environmental variables (rasters, satellite imagery) without having to worry about the data loading.
   - <u>Custom dataset</u> : I have my own dataset consisting of pre-extracted image patches and/or rasters and I want to train a model on it.
 - [**Inference**](examples/inference/) : I have an observations file (.csv) and I want to predict the presence of species on a given area using a model I trained previously and a selected dataset or a shapefile I would provide.
+- [**Benchmark**](examples/benchmark/) : I want to compare the performance of different models on a given known dataset, or validate the framework's backbone (every module apart from the datasets and datamodule) on a specific hardware.

 ## 🔧 Installation